-The concept of shadow director was discussed in detail in this case.
+In Re Hydrodan (Corby) Ltd. the concept of shadow director was discussed in detail.
 This case is an old UK Company Law case.
 It has an interesting take on the concept which was relatively new at the time.
 A shadow director was differentiated from a de facto director and other kinds of directors in this case.

 Hydro dam (Cordby) Ltd. was a subsidiary company having two corporate directors.
 This subsidiary company was wholly owned by the Landsaver MCP Ltd., the parent company.
 Landsaver MCP Ltd. was also a subsidiary company whollyowned by Midland City Partnerships Ltd. This company in turn was wholly owned by Eagle Trust PLC, the final parent company in this case.
 This Eagle Trust PLC was a television conglomerate chaired by two people – David James and Baron James of Blackheath.